TechBridge software solution for legal service organizations.

 - View public cases

-- Express interest in a case
+- Express interest in cases

 - Manage email subscriptions

-- Sign up for clinics
+- Sign up for & manage clinics

 JusticeServer can also facilitate collective action.
 Nonprofits coordinate their services with JusticeServer, they serve more people while collecting valuable data insights about their clients.